dperson/transmission/README.md

 ## VPN

-NOTE: More than the basic privileges are needed for OpenVPN.
+**NOTE**: More than the basic privileges are needed for OpenVPN.
 With docker 1.2 or newer you can use the `--cap-add=NET_ADMIN` option.
 Earlier versions or using fig, you'll have to run it in privileged mode.